The course of the war will determine the fate of the economy and the housing market

 Refugees have brought extra demand

-Compared to the beginning of March, the number of rental offers for apartments in Tallinn decreased substantially twice.
-In the conditions of declining supply, a large wave of rental demand has pushed up rental prices.
-Despite the price increase, it is not possible to bring the rental offer to the market, because there are simply no vacancies.
+The number of rental offers for apartments in Tallinn decreased substantially twice compared to the beginning of March.
+In conditions of declining supply, a large wave of rental demand has pushed up rental prices.
+Despite the price increase, it is not possible to bring the rental offer to the market because there are simply no vacancies.

 Thus, rental prices, especially the prices of cheaper apartments, have risen by an estimated 20-30% compared to a year ago.

-The outlook for future developments in the housing market is blurred – as in the economy as a whole.
+The outlook for future developments in the housing market and the economy as a whole is blurred.
 One Russian terrorist missile may be flying in the wrong direction when the whole world is to be reinterpreted.
 Therefore, it is reasonable to evaluate ongoing processes instead of long-term views.

-The demand in the rental market is high and will remain high.
-This continues to push up rental prices.
+The demand in the rental market is high and will remain high, pushing up rental prices.
 With some delay, the surge in rental prices could reach the cheaper end of the more expensive apartments sector in Mustamäe-Lasnamäe-Väike-Õismäe.
 The hope of rising rents could activate bolder rental investors for new investment deals.

 The apartment development market is difficult because the construction price is a big question mark.
-It is difficult for a developer to develop with an open construction budget because the price has to be locked in with the buyer.
+It is difficult for a developer to develop with an open construction budget because the buyer has to lock the price in.
 There is a certain advantage for well-capitalized large developers who have a construction company in the group.

-Developer input costs are rising.
-This means an increase in sales prices.
-However, the sales prices of new dwellings have been rising very fast for two years now.
-Thus, the availability of housing has decreased.
-Making the income-price ratio significantly less favorable for the consumer means fewer purchases.
+Developer input costs are rising, which means an increase in sales prices.
+However, the sales prices of new dwellings have been rising very fast for two years now, decreasing the availability of housing.
+Making the income-price ratio significantly less favourable for the consumer means fewer purchases.

 However, the need for housing will not disappear.
-Less ability to buy housing means expanding the rental market in both the short and long term.
-The rental market is expanding both in terms of rental demand and supply.
+Less ability to buy housing means expanding the rental market in both the short and long term, both in terms of rental demand and supply.

 Residential rental investors have to accept lower cash flow returns.
-However, in close-up, it earns quite well from the appreciation of property.
-It is a matter of how the appreciation of property and the uninvited guest inflation, which is feared to last longer than expected, relate to each other.
+However, in close-up, they earn quite well from property appreciation.
+It is a matter of how property appreciation and the uninvited guest inflation, which is feared to last longer than expected, relate to each other.

 We hope that Russia, as an aggressor, will find an unworthy end and that the war will end as soon as possible.
-Hopefully, the economic picture will then become clearer and it will be possible to look at the real estate market for a longer time.
+Hopefully, the economic picture will then become clearer, and the real estate market will be able to be examined for a longer time.

 ———————

-Crowdestate is one of the very first real estate crowdfunding platforms, established in early 2014.
+Crowdestate is one of the first real estate crowdfunding platforms, established in early 2014.

 Start your real estate investment journey by signing up on Crowdestate to access a wide range of pre-vetted real estate investment projects.

-Have questions about real estate crowdfunding?
-Here is our blog post about 7 things you should know about real estate crowdfunding.
+Do you have questions about real estate crowdfunding?
+Here is our blog post about 7 things you should know about it.